New Illinois statewide COVID-19 restrictions to close casinos, theatres, limit retail, and more

 CHICAGO, Ill. – To avoid a stay at home order as COVID cases rise, Illinois Governor Pritzker announced Tuesday the state will be moving to tier three mitigations beginning Friday, Nov.
 20 at 12:01 a.m.

-Under the new mitigations, Pritzker and the Illinois Department of Public Health (IDPH) said, in-person interactions should be limited and all business that can operate remotely should.
+Under the new mitigations, Pritzker and the Illinois Department of Public Health (IDPH) said in-person interactions should be limited and all businesses that can operate remotely should.

 “Tier 3 boils down to this: If you don’t need to do it, don’t,” Pritzker said.